-Imagine if you had a genetic disorder which resulted in you being both Blind and Deaf what would you do?
+Imagine if you had a genetic disorder that resulted in you being both Blind and Deaf, what would you do?
 This type of disorder is known as Usher Syndrome.

-In Usher syndrome, the mutation occurs in at least 10 genes which can lead to the combination of deafness and blindness and its occurrence depends upon the gene which is mutated.
+In Usher syndrome, the mutation occurs in at least ten genes, which can lead to the combination of deafness and blindness, and its occurrence depends upon the gene, which is mutated.
 Almost 125 million people around the world suffer from hearing loss due to genetic mutations.

-Usher syndrome is generally classified into three types: Usher type 1, type 2 and 3.
-Usher I and II are usually common form, but only a small fraction of people from specific area suffer from Usher III.
-In Type, I Usher syndrome people are born deaf and they do not have the ability to hear or speak.
-Six genes are associated with this type of Usher syndrome and the gene is involved in the formation of sensory hair bundles in the inner ear.
+Usher syndrome is generally classified into three types: Usher type 1, type 2, and 3.
+Usher I and II are usually common forms, but only a small fraction of people from specific areas suffer from Usher III.
+In Type I Usher syndrome, people are born deaf, and they cannot hear or speak.
+Six genes are associated with this type of Usher syndrome, and the gene is involved in the formation of sensory hair bundles in the inner ear.